vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 The number of these socket models are limited.
 If you have a suggestion for a Zigbee outdoor socket, please let me know!

-* An outdoor Zigbee EU power socket with two ports, where each socket can be controlled individual, and it has power consumption measurements.
+* An outdoor Zigbee EU power socket with two ports, where each socket can be controlled individually, and it has power consumption measurements.

   {{imgBasket}}<a href="https://amzn.to/40SVJoc#ad" target="_blank">Zigbee dual port power outdoor socket with power measurement - Nous (Amazon NL).